 '''

 int (list)(int argc, char const argv[], int verbose,

-const char user, const char errstr);
+const char list_user, const char errstr);

 '''

 List available privileges for the invoking user.
-Returns 1 on success, 0 on failure, and -1 on error.
-On error, the plugin may optionally call the conversation() or sudo\plugin\printf() function with SUDO\CONF\ERROR\MSG to present additional error information to the user.
+Returns 1 on success, 0 on failure and -1 on error.
+On error, the plugin may optionally call the conversation() or plugin\printf() function with SUDO CONF ERROR MSG to present additional error information to the user.

-Privileges should be output via the conversation() or sudo plugin printf() function using argc The number of elements in argv, not counting the final NULL pointer.
+Privileges should be output via the conversation() or plugin\printf() function using SUDO CONV INFO MSG.

+argc The number of elements in argv, not counting the final NULL pointer.